dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/haswell.md

 #### PciRoot(0x0)/Pci(0x2,0x0)

-This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for fixing certain iGPU properties like `ig-platform-id`.
-The way we get the proper value for this is to look at the framebuffer we intend to use, then swap the pairs of hex bytes.
+This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for setting important iGPU properties.

 The table below may seem daunting but it's really not, the main things we need to take away from it are: